-Ned's Declassified School Survival Guide has Ned trying to decide whether to cheat on a history test — and miniature versions of Benedict Arnold and Abe Lincoln stand on his shoulders to argue the case.
+Ned's Declassified School Survival Guide has Ned trying to decide whether or not to cheat on a history test — and miniature versions of Benedict Arnold and Abraham Lincoln stand on his shoulders to argue the case.
 (Arnold's argument quickly devolves into crude jokes about how ugly Abe's hat is.)
 This was a result of a machine designed to put information from his history book directly into his brain blowing up.
-In a later episode he talks about the machine, saying something along the lines of "That thing brainwashed me.
-Now whenever I have a moral dilemma, Abe Lincoln and Benedict Arnold appear on my shoulders."
+In a later episode he talks about the machine, saying something along the lines of:

 Herman's Head is an entire series based on Good Angel, Bad Angel.
 Herman's thought processes are personified by a set of characters that represent his psychological characteristics and debate his every action, though most of the conflict was between Angel (Herman's sensitive side) and Animal (Herman's lust).

 In Ned & Stacey, Ned's bad angel encourages him to sleep with Stacey's boss.
 His good angel concurs.